weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 ![Output](/img/posts/2016-12-4-dynamic-inventory-with-consul-and-ansible/3.png)

-Now we have our *three* clients.
+Now we have our *three* clients and *three* servers.

 ### Adding Services

 This is all well and good however none of these clients are running any specific Services yet.
-Let's create a Service on each of them so that we can filter on that in our Ansible playbook's later on.
+Let's create a Service on each of them so that we can filter on that in Ansible later on.

 As you may remember from my previous post on [Getting to know Consul](https://flynnbundy.com/service-discovery/2016/11/26/getting-to-know-consul.html) we went through setting up a Consul Service.
 For this example let's keep things simple and go with a very similar service.